HorvatKZ/Sharpheus/README.md

 ![Sharpheus](/Assets/Branding/sharpheus_long_logo.png?raw=true "Sharpheus")

-**Sharpheus** is an easy-to-use 2D only C-- game engine, with an editor supporting it.
-The core principles behind are **simplycity and efficiency**.
+**Sharpheus** is an easy-to-use 2D only C++ game engine, with an editor supporting it.
+The engine has full Python support, meaning the custom behaviors can be written entirely in Python.
 The project started as a university thesis in the beginning of 2021, and has continued since.
 The entire codebase is free to use till the origin is indicated.

 > Under MIT License